 On the left plot, the stresses in the element direction are shown and the weld stresses plot is shown at the right page.
 You can see that only weld elements are converted.
-For the elements that don’t belong to the weld, the stress is shown in the standard element direction:
+For the elements that don’t belong to the weld, the stresses are shown in the standard element direction:

 To avoid confusion, the user can also plot only the stresses in the weld elements (using Rule-Based Selector):

-In our formula editor, it is possible to use the weld stresses in checks by using the Sweld variable.
+Besides, except of already implemented list of standards for the verification of welds (like DNV, Eurocode 3, EN13001, FEM 1.001, FKM, DVS, DIN 15018, ASME VII etc.), you can create your custom checks, where it’s possible to use the weld stresses by using the Sweld variable.
 For example, different allowable stresses for shear stress and the normal stresses parallel and perpendicular to the weld orientation can then easily be accounted for:

-And for fatigue calculations on welds, the stress variation (SweldDelta) of a group of results in the parallel, shear and perpendicular directions can be calculated as shown in the example below:
+And for fatigue checks on welds, the stress variation (SweldDelta) of a group of results in the parallel, shear and perpendicular directions can be calculated as shown in the example below: